Geometric embeddings of spaces of persistence diagrams with explicit distortions: Introduction

 This is quite problematic.
-It means that we have no control on the amount of information lost through $f$.
-In particular, none of the mentioned approaches explains how to distinguish the images of persistence diagrams at the Bottleneck distance at least a chosen threshold.
-Putting it differently, there is no control on the discriminative properties of the mentioned approaches.
+It means that we have no quantified control on the amount of information lost through $f$.
+In particular, none of the above-mentioned approaches explains how to distinguish the images of persistence diagrams at the Bottleneck distance above at least a chosen threshold.
+In other words, there is no control on the discriminative properties of the mentioned approaches.
 In some of the settings it has been shown that certain distortion functions may not exist \cite{Bauer, Bell, Bub, MitV, Wag}, see also \cite{Weighill}.
 Such results typically follow from non-embedability results.

 In this paper we build on our previous work \cite{MitV, MitVCor} on the existence of coarse embeddings of the space of persistence diagrams $\D{n}$ on $n$ points.
-The mentioned work in particular implies that a distortion map exists above certain threshold.
-In this paper we extend this existential result to all scales and turn it into explicit maps and explicit distortion functions.
+The mentioned works in particular imply that a distortion map exists above certain thresholds.
+In this paper we extend this existential result to all scales and turn it into explicit maps and provide explicit distortion functions.
 The \textbf{main results} of this paper are explicit maps from $\D{n}$ (equipped with the Bottleneck metric) into Hilbert space: \begin{itemize} \item Theorem \ref{ThmGluingScales}: a general framework for $1$-Lipschitz uniform and coarse embedding into Hilbert space.
-Examples \ref{ExCoarse}, \ref{ExUnif}, and \ref{ExCoarseUnif} provide explicit distortion functions. \item Theorem \ref{ThmBoundedDis}: a general framework for maps of $\Dn$ on bounded domains into Euclidean space with controlled distortion.
-Explicit case is presented in Example \ref{ExampleFinDim}. \end{itemize} Of additional benefit is the fact that our maps are fairly simple and easily implementable.
-They consist of various combinations of bottleneck distances to specific persistence diagrams.
+The illustrative example \ref{ExUnif} provides explicit distortion functions. \item Theorem \ref{ThmBoundedDis}: a general framework for maps of $\Dn$ on bounded domains into Euclidean space with controlled distortion.
+An explicit case is presented in Example \ref{ExampleFinDim}. \end{itemize} Our maps are fairly simple and easily implementable.
+They consist of various combinations of bottleneck distances to specific persistence diagrams\textemdash which we think of as \textbf{landmark diagrams}.
 As a secondary result we prove that our framework may not yield an injective map into any Euclidean space (Proposition \ref{PropNotInj}).
 We then construct an embedding of $\Dn$ restricted to a bounded domain into Euclidean space (Example \ref{ExInjectMap}) using a different construction.